tbielawa/bitmath/docsite/source/instances.rst

       \---------- The name of the attribute to print

-The second specifier (``{unit}``) says to format the ``unit`` attribute as a string (string is the defalt type when no type is given).
+The second specifier (``{unit}``) says to format the ``unit`` attribute as a string (string is the default type when no type is given).

 .. seealso::